ctumolosus/jsdoc-babel/README.md

 # jsdoc-babel

-A JSDoc plugin that transforms source files with Babel 6 before they are processed.
+A [JSDoc][jsdoc] plugin that transforms source files with [Babel][babel] before they are processed.

+> JSDoc uses the Babylon JavaScript parser since [version 3.5.0](https://github.com/jsdoc3/jsdoc/releases/tag/3.5.0), which means that JSDoc can parse any JavaScript or JSX file that is supported by the Babel compiler.
+You may not need to use this plugin unless you need to preprocess unsupported syntax in your source code.

 ## Installation